 You got reality.

-I this is why I'm sort of tying two things together here.
+This is why I'm sort of tying two things together here.

 I think you're probably right.

-And I think that my belief in God, which is real, I mean, I'm not the best person.
+And I think my belief in God, which is real, I mean, I'm not the best person.

-And my work ethic and my parents, I know I stand on their shoulders, and my mom worked more 16-hour shifts as a prison guard than I can count for 25 years.
+And my mom worked more 16-hour shifts as a prison guard than I could count for 25 years.

-I don't have any right to whine.
+I don't have any right to whine and we whine.

 Yeah, we whine.